5 Steps To A Powerful Personal Brand On Your Executive Resume

 These sure signs of effectiveness will help add a twist to your STAR stories—emphasizing your ability to take on and overcome challenges that others failed to achieve.

-- Ensure your STAR stories are in manageable form, taking up just 3 lines or less for use on your executive resume.
-If need be, you can create subordinate sentences to be tucked under the same main story (shown in this Regional Vice President of Sales resume).
+- Ensure your STAR stories are in manageable form, using bullet points that take up two lines or less for use on your executive resume.

 - 3 Important Personal Leadership Skills All Leaders Must Have ... ›

 - 7 Ways To Stand Out As A Leader At Work - Work It Daily | Where ... ›

 - 3 Tips To Improve Your Executive Resume - Work It Daily | Where ... ›

 - 4 Best Personal Branding Tips For Executives - Work It Daily | Where Careers Go To Grow ›